 This is a simple way to begin your floor time.
 Take some abdominal breaths, noticing if you have any aches and pains.
-This helps you select your next floor activity.
+This helps you select your next floor-based fitness activity.
 This form of breathing is a super stress-buster for when your brain is in over-drive!

 2. Single Leg Lifts